weniv/En_pythonbest20/src/pages/question15.md

 | 4 | 0 | 0 | 0 | 0 | 0 |
 | 5 | 0 | 0 | 0 | 0 | 0 |

-After one day, the unripe oranges [1, 2] and [2, 1] which are adjacent to ripe orange [1, 1] became ripe as shown below.
+The next day, the unripe oranges [1, 2] and [2, 1] which are adjacent to a ripe orange [1, 1] became ripe as shown below.

 |  | 1 | 2 | 3 | 4 | 5 |
 | --- | --- | --- | --- | --- | --- |